-The 2024 Leadership in Arts & Education Awards ceremony and dinner was sold out hit!
+The 2025 Leadership in Arts & Education Awards is Almost Here!

 100% of your donation to the student activity fund goes directly to supporting student needs.